 - As it is part of the Golden Circle, expect many tourists and buses.
 As always early or late mean less of them.

 - 2 areas to get food, information and toilets: At the North of the canyon you have to pay to use the toilet.
 In the lower area there is a cafe and free toilets.
-It is located near the camping area.
+They are located near the camping area.

 - There are viewing platforms which give beautiful views and many easy trails among the evidences of rift.